The Complete 2026 Guide to Buying Group Health Insurance in Arizona

 • With group health insurance, the risk is spread over the entire group, using information such as age, gender and prescription history of the employees.
 The goal of an insurance company is economy to scale, meaning the more the company can spread risk among a larger group of people, the better the rates will be.

-Employers can choose to cover the full cost of the group health insurance premium for their employees, or they may require their employers to pay a potion.
+Employers can choose to cover the full cost of the group health insurance premium for their employees, or they may require their employers to pay a portion.
 When you’re trying to determine how much of the premium you’ll cover for your workers, keep in mind the Affordable Care Act (ACA) offers tax credits to eligible small businesses to help offset the cost of health insurance.

 There are four ways to buy group health insurance in Arizona.
 They are through:

 #1.
-Fully Insured
+What Is Fully Insured Group Health Insurance?

 In the fully insured market, insurance carriers don’t price the policy based on the health/pre-existing conditions of your employees.
 Instead, rates are based on two things: age and county.